 I teach a different character counts trait each month.
 These displays help remind the kids of the positive behaviors that we’ve talked about.
 I make small copies of the book covers from books that I read aloud to the kids during morning meetings.

 My hope is that the pictures will also remind them of the lessons we’ve shared from the stories we’ve read together.
-This one is from our Caring Kit, which is actually a month-long unit that you can download here.
+This one is from our Caring Kit, which is actually a month-long unit that you can download for FREE here.

 Here’s the year-long resource Character Education Kit that I’ve created.
 I think it’s really the most important thing I teach!